Tearsheet

 Adolfo Villagomez, Chief Executive Officer

-Adolfo Villagomez was appointed Chief Executive Officer of 1-800-FLOWERS.COM, Inc. in May 2025.
-He brings over two decades of leadership experience in driving digital transformations through data-driven business strategies and digital expertise in consumer-facing businesses.
-Prior to joining the company, Mr. Villagomez served as Chief Executive Officer of Progress Residential, which is described as the largest private owner and operator of single-family rentals in over 40 U.S. markets.
-He also previously served as President of The Home Depot's online businesses and Chief Marketing Officer for U.S. Retail, where he was responsible for all digital activities including homedepot.com, an industry-leading eCommerce operation.
-Earlier in his career, Mr. Villagomez was a partner at McKinsey and Company, leading its North America Marketing and Sales Practice.
+Adolfo Villagomez was appointed Chief Executive Officer of 1-800-FLOWERS.COM, Inc. in May 2025, becoming the first person outside the McCann family to hold this role.
+He brings over two decades of leadership experience in driving digital transformations and previously served as Chief Executive Officer of Progress Residential, where he led the largest private owner and operator of single-family rentals in over 40 U.S. markets.

 Melanie Babcock, Chief Marketing and Growth Officer

-Melanie Babcock is the Chief Marketing and Growth Officer at 1-800-FLOWERS.COM, Inc., where she is responsible for all aspects of marketing strategy, brand positioning, customer acquisition and retention, and revenue growth initiatives.
-A digital pioneer, Ms. Babcock previously served in several leadership roles at The Home Depot for over a decade, most recently as Vice President of Orange Apron Media and Monetization, where she pioneered and built the retail media division.
+Melanie Babcock leads all aspects of marketing strategy, brand positioning, customer acquisition and retention, and revenue growth initiatives for 1-800-FLOWERS.COM, Inc. A digital pioneer, she previously spent over a decade at The Home Depot in various leadership roles, most recently as Vice President of Orange Apron Media and Monetization, where she built the retail media division.
+Her prior experience also includes leadership positions at Cardlytics, MSL GROUP/Publicis Groupe, and Ketchum.

 AI Analysis | Feedback